 This sub-fund falls within the scope of Article 8 under the Sustainable Finance Disclosure Regulation (SFDR) of the EU.

-The sub-fund promotes environmental and social characteristics but does not have as its objective a sustainable investment.
+No sustainable investment objective: The financial product promotes environmental or social characteristics but does not have sustainable investment as its objective.